October 18

 Three Venezuelan military officers overthrew President Isaías Medina Angarita in 1945 after he refused to let them choose his successor.
 Mario Vargas, Marcos Pérez Jiménez, and Carlos Delgado Chalbaud arrested Medina at Miraflores Palace.
 They installed novelist Rómulo Gallegos as president.
 He lasted nine months before Pérez Jiménez staged another coup.
 Venezuela wouldn't see stable democracy until 1958.

-Texas Instruments announced the first transistor radio in 1954.
+Texas Instruments announced the Regency TR-1, the world's first commercially available transistor radio, in 1954.

 Félicette was a Parisian stray, bought from a pet dealer, trained for spaceflight, and launched 97 miles up on a Véro…